sysops-notes/sysops-notes.github.io/sections/ec2.md

 ## Elastic IP

 * Mask failure of an instance or service by quickly remapping the address
+* Static, persistent public IP addresses which can be associated and disassociated with the instance
+* Allocated at an VPC and owned by the account unless released
 * 5 IP by default
 * Associate -> Disassociate -> Associate